cubedserver/server-setup/README.md

   <img src="cover.svg" loading="lazy" />
 </div>

-Script to make initial configurations of Docker, Docker Compose and Reverse Proxy (Traefik or NGINX) on servers in Digital Ocean, Linone, AWS EC2 or similar.
+Script to make initial configurations of Docker, Docker Swarm and Reverse Proxy (Traefik or NGINX) on servers in Digital Ocean, Linone, AWS EC2 or similar.

 Performs the following configuration steps:

 * Definition of timezone
 * root user settings
 * Adds new default user for full privilege deploy
-* Install git, zip, unzip, curl, acl, docker and docker-compose
+* Install git, zip, unzip, curl, acl, docker
 * Adds github, gitlab and bitbucket to trusted hosts

 Tested on a VPS running Ubuntu Server 22.04 LTS with 4GB RAM, but can be used in similar distributions.